Apply Catalog Taxes to Orders

 In the response, review the pricing calculation updates.
 For example:

-• The line item includes pricing_blocklists, showing that the taxes that are blocked from applying automatically.
+• The line item includes pricing_blocklists, showing the taxes that are blocked from being automatically applied.

 • The specific line item shows no taxes and the order pricing is updated accordingly.